 Cathode Ray tube (CRT) like a television tube provides the visual display of the signal applied as a waveform on the front screen.
 It is also known as cathode Tay oscilloscope (CRO).

-Block Diagram of CRO
+Block Diagram of CRO (CRO working and application)

 For knowing about CRO working and application we required to also know about the block diagram of CRO.